 - A3.
 ASQC 1 deals with the firm's responsibilities to establish and maintain its system of quality control for assurance engagements, including review engagements.
-Those responsibilities are directed at establishing the firm's: - Quality control system; and - Related policies designed to achieve the objective of the quality control system and the firm's procedures to implement and monitor compliance with those policies, including policies and procedures that address each of the following elements: - Leadership responsibilities for quality within the firm. - o Relevant ethical requirements. - Acceptance and continuance of client relationships and specific engagements. - Human resources. - o Engagement performance. - Monitoring. - A4.
+Those responsibilities are directed at establishing the firm's: - Quality control system; and - Related policies designed to achieve the objective of the quality control system and the firm's procedures to implement and monitor compliance with those policies, including policies and procedures that address each of the following elements: - Leadership responsibilities for quality within the firm. - Relevant ethical requirements. - Acceptance and continuance of client relationships and specific engagements. - Human resources. - Engagement performance. - Monitoring. - A4.
 Under ASQC 1, the firm has an obligation to establish and maintain a system of quality control to provide it with reasonable assurance that: - (a) The firm and its personnel comply with professional standards and applicable legal and regulatory requirements; and - (b) Reports issued by the firm or engagement partners are appropriate in the circumstances.7 - A5.
-[Deleted by the AUASB.
-Refer Aus A5.1]
+National requirements that deal with the firm's responsibilities to establish and maintain a system of quality control are at least as demanding as ISQC 1 when they address all the paragraph A52.
+7 See ASOC 1, paragraph 11.

-See ASA 600, Special Considerations-Audits of a Group Financial Report (Including the Work of Component Auditors), paragraph A52.
+6 See ISA 600, Special Considerations-Audits of Group Financial Statements (Including the Work of Component Auditors), elements referred to in paragraph A3, and impose obligations on the firm that achieve the aims of the requirements set out in ISQC 1.